Visit the Greek Islands

 You’ll discover some of the best beaches in Europe on Thasos with crystal clear water, white sand and surrounded by tall mountains and palm trees.
 My favorite beach in Thasos is the Marble Beach.
 As the name suggests, instead of sand, here you will find small marble stones.
 It’s just breathtaking!

 If you want to swim in a naturally formed lagoon, connected with the ocean, head to Giola.
 You can snorkel and take some amazing shots here!
 Make sure to be there early in the morning if you want the place just for yourself because the crowds arrive later in the day.

 Some of the areas where you can find excellent accommodation are: Potos, Limenaria and Chirsi Akti.
 If you are looking for a Greek island with affordable prices, great food and incredible views then you should definitely choose Thasos.

-The Saronic Islands in Greece is an area where you’ll find many Greeks have vacation homes due to its close proximity to Athens.
-It’s a favorite weekend jaunt location.
+The Saronic Islands in Greece is an area where you’ll find many Greeks have vacation homes.
+These are the closest Greek islands to Athens and they are a favorite weekend break location.

 The most popular islands are Aegina, Agistri, Hydra, Poros, Salamina and Spetses.
 There is frequent serve by ferry from Pireaus, and are a great, quick-and-easy, vacation spot if you’re short on time.

 Greek island vacation on Aegina

 Kristie from The Family Adventure Project enjoys the buzz of the Greek island of Aegina

 The island of Aegina is where Athenians take day trips and weekend breaks.
 You will unlikely find total solitude here, but you will find the smaller villages can restore your energy.